cvs-health/testaro/README.md

 >         typeName + '|' + msg.code + '|' + nodeName + '|' + elementId + '|' + msg.msg + '|' + html
 >       );
 ```

+###### BBC Accessibility Standards Checker

+The BBC Accessibility Standards Checker has obsolete dependencies with security vulnerabilities.
+Therefore, it is not used as a dependency of Testaro.
+Instead, 6 of its tests were reimplemented, in some case with revisions, as Testaro tests.
+They were drawn from the 18 automated tests of the Checker.
+The other 12 tests were found too duplicative of other tests to justify reimplementation.

 ##### Branching